AI4WORK-Project/sliding-work-sharing/README.md

 ```

 ### 2. Start the Application
-Run the following command to start the application (it will start the default 'logistics' scenario):
+Run the following command to start the application:

 ```bash
 mvn spring-boot:run